risk-first/website/risks/Communication-Risk.md

 But now we should be able to see the reason why it's harder to read than write too:

  - When reading code, you are having to shift your [Internal Model](../thinking/Glossary.md#Internal-Model) to wherever the code is, accepting decisions that you might not agree with and accepting counter-intuitive logical leaps.  i.e. [Learning Curve Risk](Communication-Risk.md#learning-curve-risk). _(cf. [Principle of Least Surprise](https://en.wikipedia.org/wiki/Principle_of_least_astonishment))_
- - There is no [Feedback Loop](../thinking/Glossary.md#Feedback-Loop) between your [Internal Model](../thinking/Glossary.md#Internal-Model) and the [Reality](../thinking/Glossary.md#Meet-Reality) of the code, opening you up to [Misinterpretation Risk](Communication-Risk.md#misinterpretation-risk).
+ - There is no [Feedback Loop](../thinking/Glossary.md#Feedback-Loop) between your [Internal Model](../thinking/Glossary.md#Internal-Model) and the [Reality](../thinking/Glossary.md#Meet-Reality) of the code, opening you up to [misinterpretation](Communication-Risk.md#misinterpretation).
 When you write code, your compiler and tests give you this.
  - While reading code _takes less time_ than writing it, this also means the [Learning Curve](Communication-Risk.md#learning-curve-risk) is steeper.

 ## Communication Risks Wrap Up